 Some organizations, such as The National Iranian American Council (NIAC) and the Public Affairs Alliance of Iranian-Americans (PAAIA), are not necessarily seeking change within Iran.
-The mission of NIAC, composed largely of Iranian-Americans, is to promote discussion of U.S. policy and the group has advocated engagement with Iran.
-PAAIA's mission is to discuss issues affecting Iranian-Americans, such as discrimination caused by public perceptions of association with terrorism or radical Islam.
-Another U.S.-based group is the International Campaign for Human Rights in Iran, headed by Hadi Ghaemi.
+The mission of NIAC, composed largely of Iranian Americans, is to promote discussion of U.S. policy and the group has advocated engagement with Iran.
+PAAIA's mission is to discuss issues affecting Iranian Americans, such as discrimination caused by public perceptions of association with terrorism or radical Islam.
+Another U.S.-based group is the International Campaign for Human Rights in Iran, headed by Hadi Ghaemi and former CNN anchor Rudi Bahktiar, a relative of the Shah's last Prime Minister Shahpour Bakhtiar.

-Numerous Iranians-Americans of differing ideologies in the United States want to see a change of regime in Tehran.
-Many of them are based in California, where there is a large Iranian-American community, and there are about 25 small-scale radio or television stations that broadcast into Iran.
+Numerous Iranians Americans of differing ideologies in the United States want to see a change of regime in Tehran.
+Many of them are based in California, where there is a large Iranian American community, and there are about 25 small-scale radio or television stations that broadcast into Iran.
 A growing number of U.S.-based Iranian activists appear to be supporting or affiliated with the Green movement.
 Many of them protested Ahmadinejad's visit to the United Nations in September 2009, and many others sport green bracelets showing support for the Green movement.